 Black & Gold - Pittsburghs Flag & Great Seal

 Pittsburgh is defined by many things, most notably its colors of Black & Gold.
 The only city in the nation where all of its professional sports teams share the same colors, their history runs much deeper than athletics.
-In 1816, when Pittsburgh was officially chartered as a city, a City Seal was created based on William Pitt’s family coat of arms.
+In 1816, when Pittsburgh was officially chartered as a city, an effort began to formalize the colors that had been unofficial since 1758.
+A City Seal and official standard were adopted based on Sir William Pitt’s family coat of arms.
 This is the source of Pittsburgh’s Black & Gold colors.

 All papers documenting the original design of the City Seal were apparently destroyed in the Great Fire of 1845.
 Therefore, after the Great Fire, a gentleman named Mr. Jones was hired to make a seal based on the recollections of people who had actually seen the seal.